Understanding Taxation on Bonds: A Complete Guide for Investors

 Bonds issued by government agencies like HUDCO and IREDA are not subject to income tax up to a maximum capital of INR 20,000.

-Interest on tax-free bonds is not taxable under Section 10 of the Income Tax Act of 1961.
+These bonds have a tax free interest as per Section 10 of the Income Tax Act of 1961.

-Any profit made while selling bonds is subject to capital gains tax.
+Profits that are made after selling these bonds attract capital gains tax.

 Sovereign Gold Bonds (SGBs)